rodolfodpk/go-crablet/docs/examples.md

         }},
     }

-    // Channel-based projection with real-time feedback
+    // Channel-based projection with immediate feedback
     resultChan, _ := channelStore.ProjectDecisionModelChannel(context.Background(), projectors, nil)

     // Process results as they come in